Gottman Method Couples Therapy in Baltimore

 The Gottman Method Assessment Process

 A Gottman trained therapist begins couples therapy with a structured assessment.
-The Gottman Method assessment process consists of three sessions lasting approximately four hours total.
+The Gottman assessment process consists of three sessions lasting approximately four hours total.

 Session 1: Couples meet together to share what brings them to therapy and discuss a common disagreement.
 The therapist observes communication patterns.